perrygeo/perrygeo.github.com/_posts/2012-04-28-migrating-from-wordpress-to-jekyll.md

 I think that's about it.
 There are still some big formatting problems on older posts (mostly due to the fact that I used blockquotes for code).
 And tables are still destroyed.
 I'll be working on cleaning these up as I go along.

 Overall impression of Jekyll-Bootstrap and hosting with Github pages? **Awesome**.
 I would highly recomend it to anyone starting a new blog or converting a smaller/better-behaved wordpress site.
-The conversion was a bit hairy and took way more of my Friday and Saturday than I'd like to admit.
+It is so much better than having to deal with PHP and MySQL (hopefully the last time I'll ever see them!).
+But the conversion was a bit tricky and took way more of my Friday and Saturday than I'd like to admit.
 I would not want to do that again...
 But I'm glad did.

 What do you think of the new digs?